foureyes/csci-ua.0480-fall2019-003/assignments/lab-02-dash.md

 ### Load Sample Data

 1. Download the September 2019 New York City `listings.csv.gz` from [insideairbnb](http://insideairbnb.com/get-the-data.html)
+	*
 2. In MongoDB Atlas (the admin site for your MongoDB Atlast), click on ellipses the `...` underneath Cluster and choose `Commandline Tools`
 3. Click on `Copy` underneath Data Import (it should start with `mongoimport`
-4. Paste the command in terminal/cmd/powershell... modify the parts with angle brackets and add `--headline` at the end
+4. Paste the command in terminal/cmd/powershell... replace the parts with angle brackets with appropriate values (make sure there are no angle brackets left-over) and add `--headerline` at the end
 	* use `lab02` as the database name
 	* use `listings` as the name of the collection
+	* if you're using windows, you may have to go into the `bin` folder of your mongodb install to run `mongoimport.exe`

 ### Query Sample Data